Websites and internet services can be monitored from different geographical locations - both public and private.

 You want to verify that web applications are up and running and detect any fluctuation in the network traffic.

-How can Tim get the right levels of visibility to understand the key points to improve the user experience and better application performance?
+How can you get the right levels of visibility to understand the key points to improve the user experience and better application performance?

 Solution: Use synthetic monitoring for the 24*7 monitoring of its services across all locations and getting regular updates.
 Using the SCRIPT – HTTP Synthetic Transaction Monitor, you can create simulations of the possible paths or actions that customers can do on their website.
 The SCRIPT-HTTP synthetic monitoring technique monitors each path or action at configured intervals to understand the actual user experience and sends alerts for any issue before that could impact the customers.

-Using Synthetic monitoring, Tim can monitor internet services from public and private locations.
-Depending on the requirements, Tim can choose one of the following monitoring environments:
+Using Synthetic monitoring, you can monitor internet services from public and private locations.
+Depending on the requirements, you can choose one of the following monitoring environments:

 - Monitoring only from public locations.